Pledge (law): Civil law system

+Common law system

-The chief difference between Roman and English law is that certain things (e.g. apparel, furniture and instruments of tillage) could not be pledged in Roman law, while there is no such restriction in English law.
+In English law, the pledge is in the possession of the pledgee, as opposed to a nonpossessory lien or a mortgage.
+Another difference between Roman and English law is that certain things (e.g. apparel, furniture and instruments of tillage) could not be pledged in Roman law, while there is no such restriction in English law.
 In the case of a pledge, a special property passes to the pledgee, sufficient to enable him to maintain an action against a wrongdoer, but the general property, that is the property subject to the pledge, remains in the pledgor.
 As the pledge is for the benefit of both parties, the pledgee is bound to exercise only ordinary care over the pledge.
-The pledgee has the right of selling the pledge if the pledgor fails to make payment at the stipulated time.
-No title to a third party purchaser is guaranteed following a wrongful sale except in the case of property passing by delivery, such as money or negotiable securities.
-In all other cases, persons must show that they are a bona fide purchaser, for (good) value, without notice (BFP).
-In the case of some types of property as defined on the detailed laws of the jurisdiction, such a new possessor (BFP) must have first consulted (before purchase) revealing no other ownership and then made a public notice or registered their title in a court-recognized register before the pledgor.
 After a wrongful sale by a pledgee (such as if the pledgor has been keeping to his payment schedule and will have the right to redeem the goods if continuing to do so), the pledgor cannot recover the pledge/the value of the pledge without a tender of (full payment of) the amount due (secured under the pledge).
-Thar contrasts with the general law of mortgages, which allows most mortgagors to sustain a cause of action (sue) on a wrongful sale to restore the property into their qualified ownership if they bring any payment arrears up to date.
+That contrasts with the general law of mortgages, which allows most mortgagors to sustain a cause of action (sue) on a wrongful sale to restore the property into their qualified ownership if they bring any payment arrears up to date plus reasonable debt collection and legal costs of the creditor.

+Mixed law systems

 The laws of Scotland and of the United States generally agree with that of England as to pledges.
 The main difference is that in Scotland and in Louisiana, a pledge can be sold only with judicial authority.
 In some the US states, the common law as it existed apart from the Factors Acts is still followed, but in others, the factor has a more-or-less restricted power to give a title by pledge.